the long night

 THE LONG NIGHT

-Every year in January Camp Kachina closes its massive eyes and takes a long nap to rejuvenate itself and heal from all of our intense LARPing on its pine-studded spine.
+Every year in January Camp Bluebonnet Shores closes its massive eyes and takes a long nap to rejuvenate itself and heal from all of our intense LARPing on its pine-studded spine.
 And by that we mean the Girl Scouts of America use that month to fix up the camp infrastructure and DR:TX takes a month off for holidays and our own sanity.
+Shan & Aesa wanted to build a story for this normal gap in schedule, and thus the Long Night was born.
+The story of the Long Night first started at the beginning of 3.0, so we felt it important to update this story for a new edition.

-The way we explain that in character is The Long Night; a period of time at the end of every year during which the sun does not shine on Bravado and Widow’s Peak.
-Massive clouds appear over the towns, huge stationary mountains that block the light of the sun.
+The way we explain that in character is The Long Night; a period of time at the end of every year during which the sun does not shine on Bravado.
+Massive clouds appear over the town, huge stationary mountains that block the light of the sun.
 It lasts about a month until the sun comes out again and life resumes itself in all its baleful splendor.
-So when your LCs aren’t here in January (or maybe they are you masochistic maniacs) it’s probably because it’s VERY DARK and VERY COLDOh and there are strange creatures that emerge in the darkness and take a long walk in their own ineffable customs.
+So when your LCs aren’t here in January (or maybe they are you masochistic maniacs) it’s probably because it’s VERY DARK and VERY COLD

 When the haunted Hallows moan,